mongoq/wt/README.md

 TODO: Write short summary on https://linuxize.com/post/how-to-setup-passwordless-ssh-login/

-Don't forget to change the server name to one that fits your needs.
+Don't forget to change the server name (in the scripts) to one that fits your needs.